diarmuidoconnor/wad2/topic04/topic.md

-#  Navigation & Designing for React.
+# Navigation & Design pattern basics.

 Adding navigation to a React app.
-Explain the Thinking in React design process.
+Introduce some core design patterns